Sunday Arrival Process

 Pets in Camp-State health and safety codes specifically forbid dogs and other pets at camp during the camping season.
 No exceptions.

-Quartermaster-The QM is located at the Maintenance Area (behind the Dining Hall) and has hours listed on the Master Schedule.
+Quartermaster-The QM is located at the Welcome Center (across from the Dining Hall) and has hours listed on the Master Schedule.
 All equipment and supplies must be signed out.
 Damaged or lost equipment will be charged to your unit.
 (Emergency toilet paper supplies may be obtained at Totem Lodge at all other times.)

-Requesting a Campsite-Units can request a campsite for one of two reasons, either out of facilities needs like having access to power or because of simple preference.
-Units may request a site for either reason but units with facility necessities will get first choice of campsites.
-Campsite submissions can be submitted any time after the May 3rd Leader Meeting and can be emailed to email@example.com with the subject line “Campsite Request” or called in.
+Requesting a Campsite-Units can request a campsite.
+Units with facility necessities will get first choice of campsites.
+Campsite submissions can be submitted any time.
+You may email your request to Leanne at LVASOLD@BSAMAIL.ORG until May 2nd.
+After the May 2nd’s Leader Meeting your request can be emailed to firstname.lastname@example.org with the subject line “Campsite Request”.
 Please include your name, unit, week and preferred campsite with all requests.
-Units may also request to stay with a particular unit staying their week and those requests can be submitted via the same channels.
-Please remember that meeting a site request is not guaranteed and medical needs will receive priority where possible.
+Units may also request to stay with a particular unit staying their week, and those requests can be submitted via the same channels.
+Please remember that the site requested is not guaranteed and medical needs will receive priority where possible.

 Telephone, Faxes, Mail & Email -Ockanickon Scout Reservation’s telephone number is to be used for emergencies and camp business only.
 The camp telephone number is: (215) 297-5290.
 The camp’s fax number, (215) 297-8702, is also to be used for business purposes only.
 Faxes sent to individual campers will not be delivered.
 Mail service is provided to all campers and staff.
 Outgoing mail should be deposited by 10:00AM each morning and stamps are available at the camp Trading Post.
 The mailbox is located on the Camp Office porch.
 Letters to campers should be addressed as follows: